 How often do I need an eye exam?

 Your optometrist will typically recommend that you book an eye exam at least every two years.
-However, if you notice any changes to your vision, fall into a certain age group, or have started experiencing some of the symptoms we’ve outlined below, it’s best to book an eye exam as soon as possible.
+However, if you notice any changes to your vision, fall into certain age groups, or have started experiencing some of the symptoms we’ve outlined below, it’s best to book an eye exam as soon as possible.

 Over 40s